doubleangels/nova/README.md

 </div>
 <br>

 Nova is a custom, admin-level Discord bot designed to bring a range of advanced functionalities to the [Da Frens](https://dafrens.games) server.
-With integrations for Google APIs, OMDB, PirateWeather, MAL, Supabase, and more, Nova offers a dynamic and customizable experience.
+With integrations for Google APIs, OMDB, PirateWeather, MAL, and more, Nova offers a dynamic and customizable experience.

 ## Features

-- **Multi-Platform Integration:** Connect with Google, OMDB, MAL, NewsAPI, and other APIs for enriched data and interactivity.
+- **Multi-Platform Integration:** Connect with Google, OMDB, MAL, and other APIs for enriched data and interactivity.
 - **Robust Commands:** A wide array of commands to fetch information, perform searches, simplify administrative duties, and display dynamic content.
-  - `/news` — Get the latest news headlines about a topic, with interactive pagination.
 - **Scalable & Reliable:** Containerized with Docker for streamlined deployment and auto-restart for high availability.

 ## Prerequisites